Chart Color Schemes

 Nathalia features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 60.3% of all households, including 22.4% couples with children, 25.7% couples without children, and 10.8% single parent families.
-Non-family households comprise the remaining 39.7%, with lone person households at 36.1% and group households making up 2.7% of the total.
-The median household size is 2.3 people, aligning with the Rest of Vic. average.
+Family households account for 60.3% of all households, including 22.4% couples with children, 25.7% couples without children, and 10.8% single parent families.
+Non-family households constitute the remaining 39.7%, with lone person households at 36.1% and group households comprising 2.7% of the total.
+The median household size is 2.3 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households